Mykol71/ostools-1.17/README.md

 #PRDno
 #HELP usage: $updateos testscript

   echo "This will show in stout and the logfile."

 exit 0
 ```

-Repo Locations
+repo locations
 --------------
 ```
 http://rhel8repo.centralus.cloudapp.azure.com/ostools-1.17/